-Major League Baseball, like the NHL, is a different kind of animal from a betting standpoint.
+Major League Baseball, like the NHL, is a different kind of animal from a betting standpoint than sports like basketball and football.
 Spreads are fixed at +1.5 or -1.5 based on the favorite and the underdog, unless you decide to bet alternate spreads.
-Alternate spreads don’t make it on to the odds page, though.
+Alternate spreads don’t make it on to the main odds page at most sportsbooks, though.

-Instead of a focus on spread betting, MLB has a focus on money line wagering.
-Unlike big money lines in other sports, most MLB money lines are generally going to go as high as -400 for favorites and +320 or so for underdogs.
+Instead of a focus on spread betting, MLB has a focus on moneyline wagering as it pertains to MLB odds.
+Unlike big moneylines in other sports, most MLB moneylines are generally going to go as high as -400 for favorites and +320 or so for underdogs.
 You’ll regularly see much higher numbers in basketball and football.

 With that in mind, you’ll have to know what to look for and what the bet types are with MLB and other professional baseball leagues around the world.